-Crime: Law and Procedure Course Code LAWF 3080 Section Number 93 Instructor Professor Mark Mancini Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50) p.m.
-Assessment Method 40% or 0% mid-term ex 60% or 100% final exar kam (counts only if bette n er than final exam) Materials Materials are provided Cases are available onl through Moodle. ine at canlii.org or scc-cs c.lexum.com.
+Crime: Law and Procedure Course Code LAWF 3080 Section Number 93 Instructor Professor Mark Mancir ni Course is open to 1L Course is required Semesters fall and winter Credits 6 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 D p.m.
+Assessment Method 40% or 0% mid-term ex 60% or 100% final exan kam (counts only if bette n er than final exam) Materials Materials are provided Cases are available onli through Moodle. ine at canlii.org or scc-cs sc.lexum.com.
 Calendar Description This course provides an anatomy of criminal conduct and its legal treatment, utilizing a limited range of criminal offences.
 Students examine the designation of human conduct as criminal and consider the social, cultural and political forces involved.
 Other topics include: the development of the criminal process in English common law, its translation to Canada and embodiment in the Criminal Code; the substantive elements of a criminal offence, including both physical and mental elements; the common law and code defences; procedural, tactical, ethical and evidential problems associated with criminal prosecution at both the pre-trial and trial stages; the Other Information sentencing process; and the position at law of the victim.
 The objective of this course is to provide students with a solid foundation in Canadian criminal law and procedure.
 Students will be expected to: understand and critically assess (a) the role of police, prosecutors, defence counsel and judges in the administration of the criminal law process; (b) the principles of criminal responsibility and punishment; and (c) the effect of the Canadian Charter of Rights and Freedoms upon both criminal procedure and substantive criminal law; understand and critically assess various theories and perspectives on the purposes and functions of the criminal law and criminal justice system and on the competing interests that both serve; develop an ability to engage in open and respectful discussion about legal issues; and demonstrate competence in identifying legal issues in a problem and to present, in an acceptable legal style, arguments in relation to such issues.

-Fundamental Legal Skills (FLS) Course Code LAWF 3060 Section Numbers 01 and 02 Instructor TBC Course is open to 1L Course is required Semester winter Credits 3 Dave and Times Tuesday and Thursday at 2:30 to 3:50 p.m. (see ction 01) or Days and Times Monday and Wednesday at 2:30 to 3:50 p.m. (section 02) Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fa ail) Materials ТВС Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
-Emphasis is placed on skill development in oral advocacy and drafting both legislation and private law documents.
-Other Information Students in section 91 are in section 01 of FLS, and students in section 92 are in section 02 of FLS.
+This also course considers the effects of the criminal justice system on Indigenous peoples as well as sentencing of Indigenous persons.

 Fundamental Legal Skills (FLS)

-Course Code LAWF 3060 Section Number 03
+Course Code LAWF 3060 Section Number 01

-Instructor Dr Andrew Pilliar
+Instructor Ryan Gauthier

-Course is open to 1L 1L Course is required
+Course is open to 1L Course is required

 Semester winter Credits 3

-Days and Times Tuesday and Thursday at 2:30 to 3:50 p.m.
+Days and Times Tuesday and Thursday Tuesday and Thursday at 2:30 to 3:50 p.m.

-Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) based on: 25% participation 25% research memo 25% written pleadings 25% oral pleadings
+Assessment Method ТВС

-Materials will be provided throug gh Moodle
+Materials will be provided through Moodle

 Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
 Emphasis is placed on skill development in oral advocacy and drafting both legislation and private law documents.

-Other Information This course will: Engage you in seeking to understand what skills, habits, and values are fundamental to being a lawyer.
-Provide opportunities for you to develop and refine your legal research skills.
-Provide opportunities for you to refine your legal writing and editing skills.
-Provide an opportunity for you to gain oral advocacy experience by participating in a moot.
-Students in section 93 are in section 03 of FLS.
+Other Information Students in section 91 are in section 01 of FLS.

+Fundamental Legal Skills (FLS) Course Code LAWF 3060 Section Numbers 02 and 03 Instructor Dr Seán Donlan Course is open to 1L Course is required Semester winter Credits 3 Days and Times Monday and Wednesd ay at 2:30 to 3:50 p.m.
+Assessment Method CR (credit) or NCG (no credit given) (i.e. pass/fail) Materials ТВС Calendar Description Students are introduced to the following: legal analysis; legal writing and communication, including memoranda and facta; oral advocacy, including mooting; research databases and legal research skills.
+Emphasis is placed on skill development in oral advocacy and drafting both legislation and private law documents.
+Other Information Sections 02 and 03 are combined.
+Students in s ents in section 93 are in